Tamor Pingla Wildlife Sanctuary

-Geography and history
+Geography

 The northern boundary is the Moran river, eastern boundary is Bonga Nalla, and western boundary is Rihand River.
 This was notified as Wildlife Sanctuary in 1978.
+It is named after the Tamor Hill and Pingla Nalla, the old and prominent features of the area.
 In 2011, it was notified by Chhattisgarh's Government as a part of Surguja Jashpur Elephant Reserve.
-There are seven revenue villages within this sanctuary, namely Khond, Injani, Archoka, Durgain, Kesar, Chattauli and Dhaulpur.
-Except for Khond, these villages are very small, with less than 20 households.
-The Tamor Hills, having an area of 250 km2, is a table land rising sharply from the neighboring villages of Tamki, Ghui and Barpetia.
+It is spread over 608.55 km2.